 When you arrive for your appointment, your medical professional will take you through all of the steps and provide you with any additional information that you need to know.
 You can also use this opportunity to ask any further questions that you may have.

-What are the Benefits of ParaGard?
+What are the benefits of a copper IUD?

-What are the Disadvantages of Paragard?
+What are the disadvantages of the copper IUD?

 Some people describe the IUD insertion procedure as being uncomfortable and painful.
 After the process of having the IUD inserted is complete, your medical professional may suggest that you take the remainder of the day off to rest.